 A: Absolutely not.
-University Police and local police would rather come and check out a situation than not have the opportunity to stop potential criminal activity.
+University Police and local police would rather come and check out a situation than not have the opportunity to intervene in a potential harmful situation or stop potential criminal activity.
 Emphasize to your student that calling 911 is the fastest way to get help.

 Cycles of Student Life

 Q: How can I keep track of what is going on in my daughter or son’s life at UVA?

 A: Certain events, such as midterms, occur at predictable times during the academic year.
 A number of UVA traditions, such as the Third-Year Ring Ceremony, also occur at set times.
 See Student Timeline: What Happens When.